 | Factory Operations | ISO 14001 | Confirms environmental management systems (not product safety). |

-⚠️ Safety Alert ISO 14001 is not a safety standard.
+⚠️ Safety Alert: ISO 14001 is not a safety standard.
 It certifies that the factory recycles its waste and manages energy.
 It does not prove the toy is free from toxic chemicals.
 Never accept an ISO certificate as a substitute for chemical testing.

 3. Safety Standards & Chemical Testing